sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 Read more about the code-level changes introduced to the legacy FTW templates in the release notes of
 [version 10.0.0](https://github.com/sharetribe/ftw-daily/releases/tag/v10.0.0).

+You can find instructions on adding the Pages capability into your legacy template [in our old documentation](todo: link to "how to take Pages into use" section)

 </extrainfo>